 What is WorldSBK?

-The FIM Superbike World Championship ("WorldSBK") is currently in its 29th year of competition and the spectacle is growing from strength to strength.
-Originating from the 'race on Sunday, buy on Monday' philosophy, WSBK is a 1000cc production bike competition fought across the globe, with races held in Europe, North America, Australia, Asia and the Middle East throughout the 14 round season – which runs from February to late October.
-The 2016 grid holds an expected 24 riders, 14 teams and 7 manufacturers within the top-tier of the championship structure.
+The FIM Superbike World Championship ("WorldSBK") is currently in its 30th year of competition and the spectacle is growing from strength to strength.
+Originating from the 'race on Sunday, buy on Monday' philosophy, WorldSBK is a 1000cc production bike competition fought across the globe, with races held in Europe, North America, Australia, Asia and the Middle East throughout the 13 round season – which runs from mid-February until early November.
+The 2017 grid holds an expected 21 riders, 14 teams and 7 manufacturers within the top-tier of the championship structure.

-Superpole is a top-20 rider shoot-out to determine pole position.
+The Superbike weekend schedule has been continuously adapted in recent years.
+Condensed and time specific, the track action runs across a three-day period with free practice sessions on the opening day followed by the revised "Superpole" qualifying format on Saturday morning ahead of the first race.Superpole is a top-20 rider shoot-out to determine pole position.
 Superpole 1 features the 10 riders who placed 20-11 in the weekend's previous timed free practise sessions.
 The highest placed two riders from this session will progress to Superpole 2, while the remaining eight will claim their grid positions in the fifth-seventh rows.
 The top 12 riders of the weekend so far will then fight for the remaining grid spots, and the all-important pole position, with another 15 minute session.

-Points are awarded for each race, down to 15th position, and the season total is combined to determine a champion, not just for the riders, but also for the manufacturers – in this case utilising the score from the highest placed rider per race.
+Points are awarded for each race to riders placing first to 15th position with the season total combined to determine a champion, not just for the riders but also for the manufacturers – in the latter’s case utilising the score from the highest placed rider per race.